Legal Documents for Elderly Parents: A List

 1. Business Partnership and Corporate Operating Agreements

-These documents are necessary to have if you are involved in managing the business or if you need to make decisions on your parent's behalf.
+These legal documents outline the rights and responsibilities of each partner and the overall structure and purpose of the business.
+These documents are necessary to have if you are involved in managing the business or if you need to make decisions on a parent's behalf.

 1. Deeds to Property

-One option is to conduct an online search by entering the name of your parent's county or the property's location, followed by the keywords "deed" or "deed search."
-Doing so may lead you to the local County Recorder's website or an equivalent database, where you can search for and download a copy of the deed.
+One option is to conduct an online search by entering the name of your parents' county or the property's location, followed by the keywords "deed" or "deed search."
+Doing so may lead you to the local county recorder's website or an equivalent database, where you can search for and download a copy of the deed.

 Another option is to call your local county recorder's office and speak to a representative.
 You can also request a copy of the deed by mail by sending a letter to your county recorder's office.
+Obtaining copies of deeds typically involves paying a fee of no more than $10.

 1. Savings Bonds, Stock Certificates, and Brokerage Accounts

-To locate a savings bond, you or your parent can use an online tool called the Treasury Hunt Tool to help you determine if they have any lost bonds before submitting a recovery claim.
+To locate a savings bond, you or your parents can use an online tool called the Treasury Hunt Tool to help you determine if they have any lost bonds before submitting a recovery claim.

-To do so, your parent will need to provide the stock transfer agent with the name of the company, the number of shares they own, and any identifying information they have regarding the lost certificate.
+To do so, your parents will need to provide the stock transfer agent with the name of the company, the number of shares they own, and any identifying information they have regarding the lost certificate.
 The transfer agent may also require proof of ownership or a notarized affidavit of loss.

 Let us help get your aging parents' affairs in order